MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 ## Introduction

 When a computer powers on, a piece of code called bootloader is loaded and takes the control of the computer.
 Usually, the goal of the bootloader is loading the kernel of an operating system from the disk to the main memory and gives the kernel the control over the computer.
-The firmware of a computer is the program which loads the bootloader, in IBM-compatible computers the name of this program is BIOS (Basic Input/Output System) [^2].
+The firmware of a computer is the program which loads the bootloader, in IBM-compatible computers the name of this program is BIOS (Basic Input/Output System).

 There is a place in the hard disk called *boot sector*, it is the first sector of a hard disk [^3], BIOS is going to load the content of the boot sector as a first step of running the operating system.
 Loading the boot sector's content means that BIOS reads the content from hard disk and loads it into the main memory (RAM).
 This loaded content from the boot sector should be the bootloader, and once its loaded into the main memory, the CPU will be able to execute it as any normal application we use in our computers.
 So, the last step performed by BIOS in this process is giving the control to the bootloader to do whatever it wants.